 - Referee and medical clearance prior to registration

-- Fire and safety equipment installed and checked every 6 months plus they all conduct regular evacuation/lock-down practices
+- Fire and safety equipment installed and checked every 6 months and regular evacuation/lockdown practices

 All adult household members on the premises where FDC is conducted have: